KatyRoffe/data-structures-and-algorithms/javascript/401-challenges/trees/README.md

 # Trees

-## Problem Domain
+## Problem Domain: Code Challenge 15

-Code Challenge 15: Instantiate a Binary Tree & Binary Search Tree
+Instantiate a Binary Tree & Binary Search Tree

 - Create a Binary Tree class
 - Define a method for each of the depth first traversals: